- Email: greenlineextension@metro.net

 Overview

-Metro is extending light rail service from Redondo Beach Station to the Torrance Transit Center, adding 4.5 miles of new track and projected to serve 11,500 daily riders by 2042.
-This extension will also now operate as the southern continuation of the K Line from Redondo Beach (formerly C Line).
+Metro is extending light rail service from the existing Redondo Beach (Marine) Station to the Torrance Transit Center, adding 4.5 miles of new track and two new stations.
+The Project is anticipated to generate approximately 4.9 million annual trips and attract 1.7 million new riders.
+This extension will operate as the southern continuation of the K Line from Redondo Beach and is now referred to as the K Line Extension to Torrance.

 Status